1. Set a budget for gifts and break it down person-by-person.

 3. Get the best deals in your inbox.

 If you’re keen on a particular retailer, don’t just rely on the paper ads that are available to the general public, since stores reserve the best deals as an “inside scoop.”
 Be sure to sign up for their email list, which might provide you with advance notification of any sales, as well as money saving coupons.

-One of the top scams this time of year is fake delivery notification emails, which try to trick you into thinking you have an undelivered package, so you’ll hand over your personal information.
+One of the top holiday scams is fake delivery notification emails, which try to trick you into thinking you have an undelivered package, so you’ll hand over your personal information.
 How to avoid?
 Instead of clicking on a link and entering your information into a website, pick up the phone and give the parcel carrier a call directly.